 WHAT BELLINGHAM CAN LEARN ABOUT DESIGNING HOUSING FOR THE 21ST CENTURY

-The Vienna Model: Housing for the 21st Century – on view at 221 Prospect Street from April 6 through April 28, 2018 – presents social housing in the context of a stable housing market where over 60 percent of Vienna’s residents live in homes owned by the municipality or limited-profit organizations and where almost everyone who lives in Vienna can afford to live in the city.
+The Vienna Model: Housing for the 21st Century was on view at 221 Prospect Street from April 6 through April 28, 2018 and presented social housing in the context of Vienna’s stable market (where over 60 percent of Vienna’s residents live in homes owned by the municipality or limited-profit organizations).

-This exhibition (curated by Wolfgang Förster and William Menking) illustrates how Vienna has an expanded menu of urban planning options.
-Bringing the exhibit to Whatcom County, B R U N A and collaborators provide a space for dialogue around the future of our local cities and towns, where we hope the quality of life will be affordable.
+This exhibition (curated by Wolfgang Förster and William Menking) illustrated how Vienna has an expanded menu of urban planning options.
+By bringing the exhibit to Whatcom County, B R U N A and collaborators provide a space for dialogue around the future of our local cities and towns, where we hope the quality of life will be affordable.

-In addition to the exhibition, there will be a series of public programs that invite the community to attend and participate.
-All events will take place at Localgroup Studio, 221 Prospect Street, Bellingham.
+RELATED EVENTS In addition to the exhibition, there were a series of public programs that invited the community to attend and participate, including:

-Join local community activists, professionals, representatives, and residents in a discussion on Bellingham’s current housing crisis and what might be learned from The Vienna Model.
-Special guests include Sabine Bitter and Jeff Derksen, organizers of the Vancouver, BC iteration of The Vienna Model exhibition and members of the research collective Urban Subjects.
+Local community activists, professionals, representatives, and residents convened a discussion on Bellingham’s current housing crisis and what might be learned from The Vienna Model.
+Special guests included Sabine Bitter and Jeff Derksen, organizers of the Vancouver, BC iteration of The Vienna Model exhibition and members of the research collective Urban Subjects.
 We also heard from organizers of the Bellingham Tenants Union, Nickolaus Dee Lewis from Lummi Stepping Stones, and many others.

-Join local community activists, professionals, representatives, and residents in a discussion on what a better housing future might look like and what lessons from Vienna might work in our region.
+COMMUNITY DISCUSSION What If...?
+Local community activists, professionals, representatives, and residents met to discuss what a better housing future might look like and what lessons from Vienna could work in our region.